Nupur2308/Nupur2308.github.io/_posts/2022-08-02-wids-datathon.md

 - Retrain the model on selected features.
 -	Predict validation set and calculate RMSE of validation set.

-After this loop I selected the features that were chosen in at least 3 iterations – stable features that were the most predictive of my target variable Site EUI.
+After this loop I selected the features that were chosen in at least 3 iterations – stable features that were the most predictive of my target variable `site_eui`.

 ## Results